Mammy stereotype: Roles in plantation households

 The fictional role of the mammy in plantation households grows out of the roles of enslaved African-Americans on the plantation.
 African-American slaves played vital roles in the plantation household.
-For the mammy, the majority of these duties generally are related to caring for the children of the enslaver's family, thus relieving the mistress of the house of all the drudgery work that is associated with child care.
+For the mammy, the majority of these duties generally are related to caring for the children of the enslaver's family, thus relieving the mistress of the house of all the drudgery work that is associated with childcare.
 When the children have grown up and were able to take care of themselves properly, the mammy's main role is to help the mistress with household tasks.
 As her years of service with the family increase, the mammy's sphere of influence increases as well.
 She is next to the mistress in authority and has the ability to give orders to everybody in the house.

 The mammy is often considered to be part of the slaveholding family as much as its blood members were considered.
 Although she is considered of a lower status, she is still included in the inner circle.
-She has often been referred to as a "unique type of foster motherhood".
+Her role has often been referred to as a "unique type of foster motherhood".
 Aside from just tending to the needs of the children, the mammy is also responsible for teaching the proper etiquette to them, such as addressing the elders on the plantation as "aunt" or "uncle".
-Among the best speech on particular occasions and what was not.
-The mammy has the ability to discipline, and is able to retain respect with those she worked with, even with the children grow to adulthood.
+She also taught what was the best speech on particular occasions and what was not.
+The mammy has the ability to discipline the children and is able to retain respect with those she worked with, even after the children grow to adulthood.